 Under-servants, sometimes called lower-servants, performed the duties under the direction of upper-servants.
-Under-servants included scullery maids, kitchen maids, cooks, footmen, housemaids, and grooms.
-Special rooms designated for use by under-servants included such rooms as the Cleaning rooms, Housemaid’s Closets, and Servants’ Halls.
+Under-servants included scullery maids, kitchen maids, cooks, footmen, housemaids, and grooms and the special rooms designated for use by these servants were under-servant offices that included such rooms as the Cleaning rooms, Housemaid’s Closets, and Servants’ Halls.

 Cleaning-rooms: These rooms were used for specific types of cleaning.
 In large houses there might be a special Brushing-room to clean garments.
 Such a room usually contained nothing more than a large table and was placed near the Butler’s-Pantry or Servants’-Hall.
 In a country home there might also be a fireplace in the Brushing-room to help dry wet garments.
 Other specialty cleaning rooms included a Knife-room or Shoe-room.
 If lamps were kept, there was sometimes a special Lamp-room to trim wicks, clean lamps, and so forth.
 Such a room might also contain a table, shelves, a locked cupboard or locked closet to store candles, oil, or lamp accessories.
 In smaller homes, the Housemaid’s-Closet might contain the Lamp-room or lamp accessories.